 Give Your Clients Property Information Where they Want It, On Their Phones

 No more remembering to print out property information sheets and asking clients to shuffle through the papers throughout home tours.
 Deliver home details in vivid color directly to their devices while they're in the home.
-Using BeaconSage, upon arriving at a property, any visitor with a beacon detection app installed (such as the BeaconSage app) will receive a notification to their lock screen.
+Using BeaconSage, upon arriving at a property, any visitor with a beacon detection app installed -- such as the FREE BeaconSage app for iOS in iTunes and Android in Google Play -- will receive a notification to their lock screen.
 When they open the screen, they arrive at a custom page for the house they are viewing with information pulled directly from the MLS!

 Enhance Your Open House Event